prashantacharya/learnathon/technical.md

 Ask Yourself a question Though you are learning the tpoic is simple and easily understandable but the Globel market demand is declining day by day than after completing you can't even get job on particular field thats Why market demand is important..

 * **Productivity(Money)**

 If you become well qualify for particular field , you primary demand is to earn money ,how to can convert your knowledge into income.
 You need to know about the income which people are getting on particular field which you are qualify for..

 Thats all three major topices determines the ranking of Programming language

-Letís dive right in with the first Programming Language:
+Let‚Äôs dive right in with the first Programming Language:

 **1. PYTHON**